-Supported activities:
+Supported Activities:

-- 1. Development of a toolkit for the preparation of sustainable and tailored Comprehensive Mobility Plans (CMPs), including the definition of monitoring indicators - 2.
-Capacity-building for Municipal Corporations and Unified Metropolitan Transport Authorities to - " i.
-Implement the toolkit within their cities - " ii.
-Develop strategies for low carbon transport in collaboration with city stakeholders - " iii.
-Ensure the monitoring of strategy implementation through data collection - " iv.
-Facilitate the transfer of data to the national level; - 3.
-Preparation of CMP improvements with city stakeholders, including conducting a bus route rationalisation study in Kochi - 4.
-Conducting a pre-feasibility study for a priority pilot project: the North-South Green Mobility corridor in Kochi - Establishment of a dedicated unit within Urban Local Bodies to collect data and oversee the progress of CMP implementation, functioning as a "mobility observatory."
+- 1. Development of a toolkit for the preparation of sustainable and tailored Comprehensive Mobility Plans (CMPs), including the definition of monitoring indicators; - 2.
+Capacity-building for Municipal Corporations and Unified Metropolitan Transport Authorities to - I. Implement the toolkit within their cities - II.
+Develop strategies for low-carbon transport in collaboration with city stakeholders - III.
+Ensure the monitoring of strategy implementation through data collection - IV.
+Facilitate data transfer to the national level; - 3.
+Preparation of CMP improvements with city stakeholders, including conducting a bus route rationalisation study in Kochi; - 4.
+Conducting a pre-feasibility study for a priority pilot project: the North-South Green Mobility corridor in Kochi; - 5.
+Establishment of a dedicated unit within Urban Local Bodies to collect data and oversee the progress of CMP implementation, functioning as a "mobility observatory."